Making Tax Digital for Income Tax

 In order to access MTD services and to supply updates on behalf of clients, agents need an Agent Services Account (ASA).
 This is in effect a new Government Gateway to access the new service.
 Each agency will have just one ASA per firm, and will be able to set up staff with administrator or assistant access to the account.
 Many firms may already have created an ASA in order to submit MTD for VAT returns or Trust Registration Service returns.

-A basic outline of the ASA and how to set one up can be found here
+A basic outline of the ASA and how to set one up can be found here.
+HMRC publish details of any down time for maintenance or service issues.

 <back to top>

-HMRC Pilot
+HMRC Testing

-Agents can sign up their clients for the pilot directly via GOV.UK.
-They should however first check that their client is eligible, that they have suitable software in place, and that their software provider can support them through the pilot.
+HMRC are currently running a testing phase for MTD.
+Agents can sign up their clients for the testing phase directly via GOV.UK.
+They should however first check that their client is eligible, that they have suitable software in place, and that their software provider can support them through the testing phase.

 The current list of compatible software products is set out on GOV.UK We understand that there are a number of other products at various stages of development and HMRC have said that they will continue to add to this page as new products become available.
-Those looking to join the pilot should speak to their software provider before signing up to confirm that they are able to join.
+Those looking to join the testing phase should speak to their software provider before signing up to confirm that they are able to join.

 <back to top>